Praxen

 Scan stopped emitting output for several minutes (streaming hiccup)

-Praxen scans typically take 8–15 minutes of wallclock; larger codebases scoped to a subdirectory sit at the high end.
-If a scan goes quiet for ~10 minutes with no progress messages or tool activity, you've likely hit a streaming hiccup — usually during the long-form drafting of the findings JSON.
+Praxen scans ran 3–10 minutes of wallclock across our test suite; larger codebases scoped to a subdirectory sit at the high end.
+Your mileage will vary — target size and scope, model tier, and provider capacity at the time all move the number.
+If a scan goes quiet for ~5 minutes with no progress messages or tool activity, you've likely hit a streaming hiccup — usually during the long-form drafting of the findings JSON.
 Symptoms:

 • The agent emitted an analysis plan and started drafting findings, then went silent mid-document.